kaven276/noradle/doc/introduction.md

 Compare to Oracle's PSP
 =================

-  Someone will tell me that ORACLE has PL/SQL SERVER PAGES support by mod_plsql within Apache since 8i.
+  Someone will tell me that ORACLE has PL/SQL SERVER PAGES support by [mod_plsql] [mod_plsql] within Apache since 8i.
 Now I tell you ORACLE's PSP is so limited, and it is unchanged for many years and almost frozen.
 Below I list some of it's limits.

 * Installation of Companion CD for 10G and Web Tier for 11G is tedious, actually only a bit of part is for PSP, but you are force to install all of them.
 * Configuration Apache is a burden, most of configuration is not not related to PSP, but you must do it.